If Caught in Severe Weather—Go to Shore or Ride it Out?

 Decide whether to go to shore or ride out the storm.

-- If possible, head for the nearest shore or harbour that is safe to approach.
-If already caught in a storm, it may be best to ride it out in open water rather than try to approach a shore or harbour in heavy wind and high waves.
+- If possible, head for the nearest shore that is safe to approach.
+If already caught in a storm, it may be best to ride it out in open water rather than try to approach the shore in heavy wind and waves.

 - Head the bow into the waves at a 45-degree angle.
 PWCs should head directly into the waves.

 - Keep a sharp lookout for other boats, debris, shoals, or stumps.

 - If the engine stops, drop a "sea anchor" on a line off the bow to keep the bow headed into the wind and reduce drifting while you ride out the storm.
 In an emergency, a bucket will work as a sea anchor.
 Without power, a powerboat usually will turn its stern to the waves and could be swamped more easily.

 - If the sea anchor is not sufficient, anchor using your conventional anchor to prevent your boat from drifting into dangerous areas.